Karoline Herfurth: Life and career

 Herfurth was born in East Berlin, East Germany, the daughter of a psychologist mother and a geriatric nurse practitioner father.
 Her parents divorced when she was two years old.
 She grew up in Berlin with a brother and five half-brothers and -sisters.
 She went to a Waldorf school in Berlin and graduated from Ernst Busch Academy of Dramatic Arts.

-She learnt to play the recorder and studied sociology and political sciences.
+She learned to play the recorder and studied sociology and political sciences.

 Career

-Herfurth had her first role in a TV series at age ten, and her first part in a movie in 2000, when she was fifteen.
-She has held several parts as a teenager in German movies such as Mädchen, Mädchen (2001) and Big Girls Don't Cry (2002) and leading parts both in TV productions and independent German films.
-For her part as Lilli Richter in Caroline Link's film A Year Ago in Winter, she received the Bavarian Film Award for best young actress in 2009.
+Herfurth had her first role in a TV-series at age ten, and her first part in a movie in 2000, when she was fifteen.
+She has held several parts as a teenager in German movies such as Mädchen, Mädchen (2001) and Big Girls don't cry (2002), and leading-parts both in TV productions and independent German films.
+For her part as Lilli Richter in Caroline Link's film A Year ago in Winter, she received the Bavarian Film-Award for best young actress in 2009.

 Herfurth gave her international debut in 2006 in Perfume: The Story of a Murderer.
-In this adaptation of Patrick Süskind's best-selling novel Das Parfum, she played the "Plum Girl", the first victim of Jean-Baptiste Grenouille.
-In 2008, she co-starred with Kate Winslet and Ralph Fiennes in the Academy Award Best Picture-nominee The Reader.
+In this adaptation of Patrick Süskind's best-selling novel Das Parfum she played the "Plum Girl", the first victim of Jean-Baptiste Grenouille.
+In 2008, she co-starred with Kate Winslet and Ralph Fiennes in the Academy-Award-Best-Picture-nominee The Reader.

 She directed her first feature-length film SMS für Dich in 2016.